data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How-to-use-Llamaindex.md

 ```

 #### Steps 2, 3, 4 and 5:
+%% Just mention in words what you do for steps 2,3, 4, 5 in addition to this screenshot%%
+%%Keep a small guide on how to obtain the api key from your service provider, perhaps with an example%%
 ![Steps-in-sequence](img/example-code-llamaindex.png)
 <div align="center" ><i>Example Code to use llamaindex via python for operations like indexing and querying by Aditya Iyengar</i></div>
 ### Data Ingestion and Management